resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 ---

-So where's the missing `file1.txt`?
+So where's the missing `temp.txt`?

 When you launch an instance, the instance is given a second hard drive with a fair amount of of space on it.
 That is the extra space that Anna found and used.

 **NB** When you make a snapshot, the snapshot is only of the primary drive.
-Anything on the secondary drive is not saved.
+Anything on the secondary ephemeral drive is not saved.

 You can get and run some fairly grunty machines on the Research Cloud cloud.
 But snapshots will only save your small primary drive.
 If you use the extra drive space you will not be able to back it up by means of snapshots!